boddenberg-it/.githooker/README.md

 git clone --recurse-submodules $YOUR_PROJECT
 ```

-Run `./githooks/helper.sh interactive` and configure hooks.
+Run `./githooks/helper.sh interactive` to configure hooks.
 For more information about all commands run `./.githooks/helper.sh help`.

 #### usage screenshots: